Electrical Flows over Spanning Trees: A Generalization of Min-Min and Computational Results

-Finally, the computations suggest that the approximation factor obtained by \textsc{RIDe} in practice is in fact much better than the worst-case theoretical bounds we show in the paper.
-Furthermore, the performance of \textsc{RIDe} (as expected) and LM significantly improve as the graph gets sparser (see Table \ref{tab:comp-25-table-alg}), and their improvement over Branch Exchange becomes more pronounced.
+Finally, the computations suggest that the approximation factor obtained by \textsc{RIDe} in practice is much better than the worst-case theoretical bounds we show.
+Further, the performance of \textsc{RIDe} (as expected) and LM significantly improve as the graph gets sparser (see Table \ref{tab:comp-25-table-alg}), and their improvement over branch exchange becomes more pronounced.
 This is very desirable since electricity distribution networks are indeed typically sparse in practice.